The B Movie Monsters Coloring Activity Book!

 Surprisingly, 1952 was a peaceful year.

-But as the dust was settling, it turned out that many more strange creatures were plotting against us.
+But as the dust was settling, it turned out that many more unusual creatures were plotting against us.

 Invaders From Mars hit theaters in the Spring of 1953, telling the story of a small-town boy who learns of strange happenings in and around his home.